kanchan1427/daily-blogs/README.md

 **Date : 16-April-2022**

 ## Fetching data from another doctype in doctype
 Today I was trying to fetch the fields in the souvenir doctype from other doctypes and  sehjal and pawandeep also helped me in this we were able to fetch branch name (username) etc. After that i was trying to migrate the souvenir doctype.
-I am not able to do it on my local erpnext as i am getting an error related to supervisor.
-I was trying to create an app named souvenir so that one can easily fork it from my repository but i was getting error so vishal created an app named souvenir on his local erpnext and added it to his github and i tried to fork it from his repository again i am getting error related to souvenir.
+I am not able to do it on my local ErpGuru as i am getting an error related to supervisor.
+I was trying to create an app named souvenir so that one can easily fork it from my repository but i was getting error so vishal created an app named souvenir on his local ErpGuru and added it to his github and i tried to fork it from his repository again i am getting error related to souvenir.

 <!----------------------------------------------------------------------------------------------------------------------------->
 **Date : 18-April-2022**

-## Error On local erpnext
+## Error On local ErpGuru
 Today I was continuously getting error ;) related to supervisor vishal and I was trying to resolve this issue but after applying solutions for this error we were getting new errors so we uninstalled the local bench then reinstalled it on our local system.
 After this I created a new app named Souvenir_Form then installed it on site.
 Then I have created a new doctype named Souvenir and a web form named souvenir on my local system.